Bahirwali: Government

 The gram panchayat is responsible for administrative and developmental work.
 It is headed by the sarpanch of the village.
 The gram panchayat is now divided into two parts for better management.

 Festivals

-Dr. Babasaheb Ambedkar Jayanti, Buddha Jayanti, Vijaya Rashmi, Sai Baba Utsav is on 19 May annually (Shigavan Wadi, Bahirawali).
+URUS BAHTE PEER, URUS IBRAHIM SHAIKH WALI, URUS SHAIKH NOOR SHAH MADAR, JALAL PEER, Dr. Babasaheb Ambedkar Jayanti, Buddha Jayanti, Vijaya Rashmi, Sai Baba Utsav is on 19 May annually (Shigavan Wadi, Bahirawali).
 Hanuman Jayanti, Mahashiv Ratri (Someshwar Temple – Bhaganewadi, Bahirawali), Ganesh Utsav, and Shimoga (Holi) are also celebrated.
 There are temples of the grāmadevatā, Kuldevata Shri Khem - Manai.
 Ibrahim Shaikh, a Sufi saint, is celebrated every February.

 Transport

 A bus service is regularly run between Khed and Panhale Kazi, along with rickshaw and car service, and a train service is run from Mumbai to Khed, and Mumbai to Anjani.